Molly

 Stella Mae

 I lost my Westie, Spice, to kidney disease in July 2022.
 I have had Westies most of my adult life.
 After Spice passed I was hesitant to get another dog and was worried about getting a dog with health problems as that was quite the journey.
-However, after 7 months of not having a fur baby I realized that I had to get another because my fur babies have always been what brings me the most joy in life.
+However, after seven months of not having a fur baby I realized that I had to get another because my fur babies have always been what brings me the most joy in life.

-I was having coffee on a Sunday morning and one of the sweet vet techs at my vet’s office sent me a pic of Stella Mae in January.
+I was having coffee on a January Sunday morning and one of the sweet vet techs at my vet’s office sent me a pic of Stella Mae.
 She was at the shelter in New Braunfels.
 I didn’t know anything about her and the shelter had absolutely no background information or history on her.
 I knew I had to go rescue her but without knowing if she would be a good fit I reached out to Lone Star Westie Rescue to see if we could bring her into rescue to adopt her.
 They thankfully said yes without hesitation and told me to go rescue that baby.

 I called the shelter Monday to inquire about her.
 They said they had MANY applicants and didn’t know where I stood in line.
 The next morning I received a call that I was the first applicant!
 I knew this was a sign she needed to be with me.
-I got to the shelter and she gave me a sweet kiss and we instantly bonded.
+I went to the shelter and she gave me a sweet kiss and we instantly bonded.

 We got home and she seemed to feel right at home and adjusted to the house perfectly.
 I did notice she wasn’t drinking much water.
 She was absolutely filthy but couldn’t have a bath because she had just been spayed.
 She went to the vet that Monday and all her bloodwork looked good.